 Calling 999: ambulance call-outs, and the police

-Below we have listed what we believe will most likely to happen when 999 is called for an ambulance.
-Alternatively, click the flow chart picture to view:
+Below we have listed what we understand may happen when 999 is called for an ambulance:

 - When someone overdoses on 'G' others around them may let them sleep it off, stay nearby, and/ or administer first aid; eg: place them in the recovery position.
 (If someone dies as a result of an overdose and this is regarded suspicious then the police will investigate and may make arrests).